rzk-lang/sHoTT/src/hott/07-fibers.rzk.md

 ### Induction principle for fibers

-The family of fibers has the following induction principle:
-To prove/construct something about/for every point in every fiber, it suffices to do so for points of the form
-`(a, refl : f a = f a) : fib A B f`.
+The family of fibers has the following induction principle: To prove/construct something about/for every point in every fiber, it suffices to do so for points of the form `#!rzk (a, refl : f a = f a) : fib A B f`.

 ```rzk
 #def ind-fib